-(i) Cash flow hedge
+Cash flow hedge

 The effective portion of changes in the fair value of derivatives that are designated and qualify as cash flow hedges is recognised in other comprehensive income and accumulated in reserves in equity.
 Movements in the hedging reserve in equity are shown in note 29(a).
-The gain or loss relating to the ineffective portion is recognised immediately in profit or loss within other income or other expense.
+The gain or loss relating to the ineffective portion is recognised immediately in the Income Statment within other income or other expense.